How to Rent Indoor Aerial Equipment

 Aerial equipment comes in a variety of sizes.
 Generally, the greater the lifting height and capacity, the larger the equipment.
 Make sure the equipment can fit through your doors (width and height), fit down your aisles, make turns, and can be supported by the floor.

-Also, determine the platform dimensions that you will require.
+You will also need to determine the platform dimensions.
 Large platforms limit the lifting height and increase the size and weight of the machine, but allow more people and gear to work at once.
 Some models of aerial equipment have platforms that will extend or slide back and forth.
-Boom lifts have the ability to telescope out and/or around objects, but generally are limited in platform size and capacity.
+Boom lifts have the ability to telescope out and/or around objects but generally are limited in platform size and capacity.